Last updated on February 22, 2024

 Located in central Illinois, Springfield was first settled around the time Illinois achieved statehood in 1818.
 Originally called Calhoun, Springfield became the third state capital of Illinois in 1839 and remains so today.
 When Abraham Lincoln moved to Springfield to practice law and later became a politician, he put the city on the map.

-Today Springfield has its own zeal and combines its historical beginnings with the new.
-You’ll find an eclectic array of bars and restaurants as well as modern skyscrapers along the horizon.
+Today, Springfield has its own zeal and combines its historical beginnings with the new.
+You’ll find an eclectic array of bars, restaurants and modern skyscrapers along the horizon.

 If you visit Springfield, you must spend time exploring some of the places marked with Lincoln’s legacy.
 Start with the National Lincoln Monument to get a sense of perspective.
 The monument—the resting place of Lincoln, his wife, and three of their sons—is reminiscent of the Washington Monument in the District of Columbia.